How to climb up and watch the sunrise at Borobudur (2024)

 Borobudur is one of the most impressive temples in Southeast Asia and the world at large.
 It is the biggest Buddhist Temple in the world!
 Borobudur was built in the 9th century during the Buddhist Shailendra dynasty, and discovered in 1814 during the British Invasion of Java.

-During these almost 1000 years, the temple was buried in volcanic ash and overgrown with jungle vegetation.
+During most of these almost 1000 years, the temple was buried in volcanic ash and overgrown with jungle vegetation.
 It took the Brits more than 2 months to clear away dust, trees, and debris just to reveal the temple.

 The most likely explanation for the name Candi Borobudur is that it’s a temple (candi) dedicated to Buddha (budur) near the village of Boro.